-The otter, also known as sea otter in many places, is a mammal with about 13 different species.
-Known scientifically as the Lutra Canadensis, otters have a presence on virtually all continents with their major habitats being lakes, river banks, as well as streams.
+Otter is a term that can refer to a river otter, a sea otter, or a giant otter.
+An otter is a mammal with about 13 different species.
+Part of the Mustelidae family, otters have a presence on virtually every continent with their major habitats being lakes, river banks, as well as streams.

-Below are 10 other incredible facts about the otter, some of which you may not have known before:
+Below are 10 other incredible facts about the otter, some of which may be new to you!

 1. Not All Otters Are Sea Otters

-We mentioned before that otters are also known as sea otters in many places.
-While that’s true, not all otter species are sea otters in a strict sense.
-We also have river otters who are mostly found in freshwater and they are known for their swift movement on land and in water.
-They also swim belly down while paddling with their webbed feet.
+Often, people refer to otters as “sea otters.”
+While there are sea otters, not all otter species are sea otters in a strict sense.
+There are also river otters, who mostly live in freshwater and feature swift movement on land and in water.
+They also swim belly down while they paddle with their webbed feet.

-Actual sea otters, on the other hand, reside almost exclusively in the ocean along coastlines.
-Unlike river otters, they move haphazardly on land and they paddle mostly with their hind feet.
+Sea otters, on the other hand, reside almost exclusively in the ocean along coastlines.
+Unlike river otters, they move haphazardly on land, and they paddle mostly with their hind feet.
 Sea otters are also much bigger than river otters.

-When talking about or describing otters, there are quite a number of names involved.
-For example, a group of otters have a range of names including family, bevy, lodge, romp, or raft.
-“Romp” is commonly used for a group of otters on land while “raft” is commonly used for a group of otters in the water.
+One fun, incredible otter fact is how you describe otters.
+When talking about or describing otters, there are quite a number of terms involved.
+For example, a group of otters has a range of names, including family, bevy, lodge, romp, or raft.
+“Romp” is commonly used for a group of otters on land, while “raft” is commonly used for a group of otters in the water.

-Also, while male otters are called boars, female otters are called sows.
-Infant otters are commonly called pups but they are seldom called kits and kittens.
+While male otters are called boars, female otters are called sows.
+Infant otters are commonly called pups, but they are seldom called kits and kittens.
 Quite a number of names, right?

 3. Otters Are Voracious Eaters

-Otters have very insane appetites across all their 13 species.
+Otters have voracious appetites across all 13 species.
 Scientists say they eat food with daily amounts weighing as much as 20-33% of their entire body weight.
-Little wonder they often spend up to five hours each day just preying around voraciously for food.
+Little wonder they often spend up to five hours each day seeking food.

-If we have sounded rather disapproving of their voracious diet so far, here is something more positive: Thanks to their near-gluttonous appetites, otters keep the sea urchin population at bay by eating them, thereby protecting kelp forests which have long suffered destruction from sea urchins.
+Thanks to their healthy appetites, sea otters keep the sea urchin population at bay by eating them, thereby protecting kelp forests that have long suffered destruction from sea urchins.
 The consequence of that is an indirect reduction in the levels of atmospheric carbon dioxide.

-We mentioned earlier that otters spend up to five hours foraging daily because of their appetite.
+We mentioned earlier that sea otters spend up to five hours foraging daily because of their appetite.
 They often take rocks along with them.
-They put these rocks in their pouches and use them to crack open captured shellfishes.
-Scientists say they all have a favorite rock that they go with for these very important expeditions and they usually store them in the pouches usually under their left arm.
+They put these rocks in their body pouches and use them to crack open captured shellfish.
+Scientists say they all have a favorite rock that they go with for these very important expeditions, and they usually store them in the pouches under their left arm.

-Besides the cuteness of it all, otters hold hands to keep them from floating away from one another.
-In fact, for mother and pups, the mother would sometimes hold the pup on her belly to keep it from floating away from her.
+Besides the cuteness of it all, otters hold hands to keep from floating away from one another.
+In fact, when it comes to a mother and her pup, the mom will sometimes hold the pup on her belly to keep it from floating away from her.

 “Why do they need that much fur?” you might ask.
-Since they are the only aquatic mammals without blubber layers, all of that extra fur helps them with insulation as well as trapping much-needed air for their bodies.
-Not just natural air but also the air they are fond of blowing onto their pelts during grooming.
-These insanely dense furs would keep the bubbles in place.
+Since they are the only aquatic mammals without blubber layers, all of that extra fur helps them with insulation as well as trapping much-needed air to help keep their bodies buoyant.
+This is not just natural air but also the air they are fond of blowing onto their pelts during grooming.

-Yes, you heard that right.
-In the world of otters, mothers often do all the work for their infant pups.
+In the world of sea otters, mothers often do all the work for their infant pups.
 Since they cannot swim until at least a month after birth, the mothers often have to blow air into their coats to make them buoyant enough for water.
-This activity is called grooming as referenced earlier.
+This activity is grooming, as referenced earlier.

 Mothers also reportedly spend as much as 14 hours every day just looking for food for their pups.
 They do all of this on their own without any assistance from their fathers.
-Isn’t that just noble?
-You’d agree with us that there should be a “Mother’s Day” in the world of otters.
+However, male Asian small-clawed otters look after the young.
+They will also bring food for both mother and baby.

 8. Otters Are Swift Swimmers

-Otters have incredible swim speeds, with some reaching up to 7 miles per hour.
-To put that in perspective, that’s about 3 times faster than you, if you were an average swimmer.
-Researchers say they can hold their breath for up to 4 minutes, deliberately closing their nostrils to keep out water.
+Otters have incredible swimming capabilities, with some reaching up to 7 miles per hour.
+To put that in perspective, that’s about three times faster than you if you are an average swimmer.
+Researchers say they can hold their breath for up to 4 minutes and deliberately close their nostrils to keep out water.

-Threats to their existence include pollution, habitat destruction, overfishing (entanglement with dangerous fishing gear), as well as oil spills.
-Oil spills are considered the greatest threat due to their vulnerability to hypothermia upon contact with oil.
+Threats to their existence include pollution, habitat destruction, overfishing (entanglement with dangerous fishing gear), and oil spills.
+Oil spills are considered the greatest danger due to their vulnerability to hypothermia upon contact with oil.

-They are also threatened by a cat parasite known as toxoplasmosis, which is often found in cat droppings.
+They also face the threat of a cat parasite known as toxoplasmosis, often found in cat droppings.